LiTDou/hello_world/README.md

 My first ropository in github.

-I like music and food.
+I like :coffee: and :family:.